lemuscanovas/High-Impact-Precipitation-Events-European-Alps/README.md

 - **Fig7**: Spatial distribution and impact relevance of dominant WTs associated with HIPEs in the Alps
 - **Fig8**: Total accumulated precipitation (mm) associated with the top 10  HIPEs detected in the Alpine region during 1961–2022.

-*Data needed for reproducing the above codes will be available after manuscript acceptance.*